KTH/devops-course/contributions/essay/ssoderbe/README.md

 ## Title

-Comparison of using containers and having a serverless architecture
+Containerized vs serverless architecture - When to switch to serverless and when not to

 ## Names and KTH ID